govuk-one-login/olse-receiver-accelerator/README.md

 # Issues, feature requests and contributions

-Feel free to raise issues, feature request and contribute using the standard Github best practices.
+Feel free to raise issues, feature request and contribute using the standard GitHub best practices.
 If you are a user of GOV.UK One Login, then you can also talk to your engagement manager.

 # For Signal Exchange Team